limdauto/pyredux/README.md

 A port of JavaScript's [redux](https://github.com/reactjs/redux) to Python, with some minor modifications, to make state management easier.
 The project's main goal is to provide:

-- A a predictable state container for a Python application, including and especially server-side
+- A predictable state container for a Python application, including and especially server-side
 - Clean Pythonic interface
 - First-class support for asynchronous action through asyncio